alphagov/paas-team-manual/source/incident_management/incident_process.html.md

 The contact details for the above people, as well as useful contacts, can be found in [PaaS Emergency contacts and escalations (restricted access)](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1_6zxOjvwY-zrf1D8eDNT9AeRhlcPAocBhC8dmHfRw0Y/edit?usp=sharing)

+## Suppliers

+### AWS

+We have a full support contract with AWS.
+Open a support case through the AWS console or at https://aws.amazon.com/support If the incident is 'critical' or 'urgent' severity use 'click to chat' or 'click to call' for immediate contact.
+They have encouraged us to do that so that they know it is important to us.

+### Aiven Elasticsearch

+Aiven operates 24-hour monitoring 365 days a year on all Aiven services.
+Aiven personnel will be automatically alerted on any service anomalies.
+Aiven personnel will rapidly address any issues in system operations requiring manual intervention.

+For regular subscriptions Aiven provides free email support regarding problems using and accessing the Aiven services.
+Responses are provided on a best-effort basis during the same or next business day.

+Email support@aiven.io for all support requests.

+### DataDog

+Unfortunately we don’t have a dedicated support for datadog.
+You can use Live chat which is available between 15:00 - 00:00 UTC or reach their Support Team via email at support@datadoghq.com.
+More details: https://www.datadoghq.com/support/

 ## When the incident is over